armandocomellas1/to-do.-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-To Do list: list structure
+To Do list: add & remove

 > Hi there!
 This project is based on creating a UI list with webpack packages